Set up my Windows (with MSYS2)

 2. Install Command Line Tools

-To install SplashKit, you will firstly need to install some command line tools using the pacman
+To install SplashKit, you will firstly need to install the git

 , clang